Dick Grayson: DC vs Vampires

 An elseworld in which multiple prominent heroes including Wonder Woman and Superman are turned into vampires.
-The secret vampire king is finally revealed to be Dick Grayson in issue #6 where he reveals his identity and kills Batman, Red Robin, and Red Hood.
+Dick Grayson is later revealed to be the king of the vampires and kills Batman, Red Robin, and Red Hood.

-Critical reception
+Absolute Universe

+In the Absolute Universe, appearing in Absolute Batman, Dick Grayson is a paramedic who hates Batman, believing his vigilantism is destroying the city.
+It's later revealed that Dick is the adopted son of Jack Grimm V (Absolute Joker).
+He joins his adopted siblings as a part of the Robin Program, a paramilitary force created to hunt down Batman for the murder of James Gordon.

+Cultural impact

 Since his first appearance, Robin (Dick Grayson) has constantly been referred to as one of the "greatest sidekicks of all time" and the "greatest superhero sidekick of all time" and since has ascended to the status of a global pop culture phenomenon, like his father/mentor.
-The Guardian describes Robin as a way for younger people to tap into superhero fantasy.
-While young heroes such as Spider-Man also serve a younger audience, there is something special about sidekicks, and there’s something even more special about Robin.
-To be part of an 80-year history, to be chosen and trained by the Batman, one of the most recognisable figures in pop culture, and become instantly recognisable in his own right … few characters come close to Robin’s legacy.
+Writing for The Guardian, Julia Savoca Gibson describes Robin as a way for younger people to tap into superhero fantasy:While young heroes such as Spider-Man also serve a younger audience, there is something special about sidekicks, and there's something even more special about Robin.
+To be part of an 80-year history, to be chosen and trained by the Batman, one of the most recognisable figures in pop culture, and become instantly recognisable in his own right … few characters come close to Robin's legacy.
 Few superheroes have so much potential to be more inclusive, too, since very few mantles are passed on as often.